00:00:00:00 - 00:00:27:12

 00:21:26:13 - 00:21:45:02

 And then I like to look for ways to find extra money.
 So whether it's like I mentioned earlier, I might we've all got this as well.
 Look for things around the house that is just sitting there collecting dust and I'm not using and selling that on marketplace.
 So easy to do those days as well.
 Yeah, absolutely.
 Okay.
-I'm heading out to lunch with a girlfriend and she's like, Betsey, I've got you.
+I'm heading out to lunch with a girlfriend and she's like, Betsy, I've got you.

 00:21:45:02 - 00:22:09:14